 A catheter (long, thin plastic tube) is used to deliver the endovascular stent graft inside the aortic aneurysm.
 A stent graft is a fabric tube supported by metal wire stents.
 The catheter is placed through an artery in the leg near the groin, using an x-ray for guidance.
 Once the compressed stent graft is in position, it is fastened into place and the catheter is removed.

-This procedure is minimally invasive and is done in our office.
-The treatment takes 60 to 90 minutes depending on any additional treatments such as microphlebectomy (the removal of small, superficial varicose veins).
-Complications of EVA are rare, but they include the following: thrombophlebitis, deep vein thrombosis, and infection at the incision site.
+This procedure is minimally invasive and is done in The Vein Clinic at Vascular Tyler.
+The treatment takes 60 to 90 minutes.
+Additional treatments may be required, such as microphlebectomy (the removal of small, superficial varicose veins).
+Complications of EVA are rare, but they include the following: deep vein thrombosis, and infection at the incision site, and thrombophlebitis.